Tencent/spring-cloud-tencent/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] Add junit tests for adding or updating code.
+- [ ] Coverage from `Codecov Report` should not decrease (which means adding junit tests for adding or updating code).
 - [ ] All junit tests passing.
 - [ ] Add copyright holder at the beginning of .java file if it is new.
 - [ ] Add information of this PR to CHANGELOG.md in root of project.